yohman/22W-UP206A/Weeks/Week04/readme.md

 # Week 4: Open Street Maps

 ## Agenda
-- This session will be recorded
+*   This class will be recorded (remind me if I forget!)
-- Log in to JupyterHub first with the [gitpuller]
+*   Log in to the class JupyterHub using the [UP206A Git Puller](https://jupyter.idre.ucla.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fyohman%2F21F-UP206A&urlpath=lab%2Ftree%2F21F-UP206A%2F&branch=master) to avoid the bottleneck

 - As always... any concerns?
 - Hands on lab/lecture
     - Creating isochrone maps with Open Street Map data
 - Break
 - Code review session
 - Thinking cap recap
+- Group timke

 ## Assignments